 Take a ride on The New Orleans Creole Queen or The Steamboat Natchez.
 Ride down the Mississippi River and gaze back at New Orleans with your children on an authentic steamboat.
 As you ride along you will be able to better see the topography and understand how the city received its nickname “The Crescent City.”
 If you have time, take the Jazz dinner cruise and listen to the band while watching the sunset.
 Magical.

 Let your children shop The French Market.
 Check out this open-air flea market with lots of goodies for adults and children alike.
 If your kids are old enough you might consider giving them their own stipend so that they can choose some fun souvenirs or local snacks.

 French QuarTour Kids.
-Tours often tend to be more adult-oriented around New Orleans, but if your kids are ages 6-13 consider setting them up with a tour targeted for their age group.
+This is one of the most fun things to do with kids in New Orleans.
+Tours often tend to be more adult-oriented in New Orleans, but if your kids are ages 6-13 consider setting them up with a tour targeted for their age group.
 These tours are designed specifically for kids and are intended to be fun and educational.

 Grab a Muffaletta (which, if you’re not familiar, is a delicious sandwich stuffed with meats and a tasty olive spread) from Central Grocery on Decatur and head over for a picnic at Woldenburg Park.